 - Iterated weak dominance, backward and forward induction algorithms.

 - Subgame perfect equilibrium.

-- Repeated games and collusion.
+- Repeated games.

 - Dynamic games with asymmetric or incomplete information.